hyptocrypto/Crypto-Data-/README.md

 interest of the public currently resides.

 ### Database
-All values are gathered daily by the web-scraping programs are added to a database.
-Once this data base has a sizable set of data it can be used to find correlations or patterns between upticks in order book volume and price or popularity on reddit and on exchange volume ect.
+All values are gathered daily via running the web-scraping programs as a cronjob and are added to a postgres database.
+Once this database has a sizable set of data it can be used to find correlations or patterns between upticks in order book volume and price or popularity on reddit and on exchange volume ect.